mariano/disque-php/README.md

 A PHP library for the very promising [disque](https://github.com/antirez/disque) distributed job queue.

+disque-php is in an ultra-development status.
+It can't get no more Alpha than where it's currently at, so do not use in production.
+There's still a lot to be done, and a lot of its API may suddenly change, without any prior notice other than a commit message.

 disque-php uses the [predis](https://github.com/nrk/predis) package.
 The [phpredis](https://github.com/phpredis/phpredis) PECL extension is not yet ready to run the raw commands needed by Disque.